alex3dd/python-cmdwrapper/README.md

 ## Info

-CmdWrapper is a set of object oriented classes that can help you wrap any Linux command and use it as a Python 3 method.
+Python-CmdWrapper is a set of object oriented classes that can help you wrap any Linux command and use it as a Python 3 method.

 We are following the best practices of sofware engineering to offer a Python